rmcminn/bodylogger/README.md

 make uninstall
 ```

-**WARNING**: This is uninstall user database files as well.
+**WARNING**: This will uninstall user database files as well.
 Backup `~/.bodylogger/users` if you want to retain these files.

 ## Running the tests (TODO)